ibm-cloud-docs/cloud-object-storage/replication.md

 1. Creating a list of all the objects in a bucket that should be subject to replication rules,
 2. Iterating over that list, performing a `PUT copy` operation on each object with the source being identical to the target of the request.

+This example will only replicate the new version of the object created by the `PUT copy` request.
+In order to replicate all versions of the object, it would be necessary to copy each individual version as well.
+{: note}

 The following example is written in Python, but the algorithm could be applied in any programming language or context.